Crostatas are divine. They are the perfect balance of pastry and fruit.

 1 ½ c. all-purpose flour, plus more for dusting

 1/3 stick cold butter

 1/2 egg (lightly beat 1 egg and pour half off)

 Combine the flour and salt in a large bowl.

 Add in the butter and shortening.
-Using a pastry cutter, gradually work the butter and shortening into the flour until the mixture resembles tiny pebbles.
+Using a pastry cutter or your fingers, gradually work the butter and shortening into the flour until the mixture resembles tiny pebbles.

 Add lightly beaten half egg it to the mixture.

-Add in the cold water and vinegar.
-Stir the mixture together with a fork until it’s just combined, and then remove dough from the bowl.
+Sprinkle the cold water and vinegar over the flour mixture while flipping flour mixture around with a fork.
+Stir the mixture together with the fork until it’s just combined, and then remove dough from the bowl.

 Wrap dough in plastic wrap and shape into a disk.

 NOTE: Butter pastries like this must be worked with quickly, and not allowed to warm up.
 If dough seems to be getting too warm or soft, simply chill in refrigerator 5 minutes.